-As you all know, our in-person worship and church events have been suspended at least through May 3rd, due to the Coronavirus outbreak.
+As you all know, our in-person worship and church events have been suspended, due to the Coronavirus outbreak.
 In order to stay connected, we want to provide you with additional ways to stay connected during this period.

-- To watch our sermons live on Sundays at 10:00 am simply click on this Facebook Live link* and view the Weekly Bulletin as you follow along.
+- Visit our CCA YouTube Channel and view the Weekly Bulletin as you follow along.

-- Join us for Virtual Fellowship Hour after the service every Sunday at 10:30am.
+- Join us for Virtual Fellowship Hour via ZOOM after the service every Sunday at 10:45am.
+Andrea will send out the link weekly.

-- If you can't join us live, the recorded video and weekly bulletin will be available on our Sermons Page
+- If you can't watch the service at the 'normal' time, the recorded video and weekly bulletin will be available on our Sermons Page

 - Check in frequently to our Pastors Video Message Page for in-person video updates!

-- Peruse our newYou Tube page.
+- Peruse other videos on our newYou Tube page.
 Here you will find many of our church videos, grouped by categories, such as Worship, Music, etc.

-- Visit our Facebook Page for updates, information, and positive reinforcement.
+- Visit our Facebook Page often for updates, information, and positive reinforcement.

 - You can now submit your Joys & Concerns online if you wish via our new Prayer Request page.
 This page can be found using the link provided, and is also on our Home page and under the Reach Out menu.